To add a domain name to your hosting account:

 To upload your website to your newly-added domain:

-You can upload your website by using a modern FTP app to connect to your hosting account.
+To upload your website using a modern FTP app:

 The exact FTP settings to enter into your FTP app are found on the hosting account’s Info page in the Client Lounge.